Is Adobo Sauce Spicy? 3 Must-Know Heat Facts and Flavor Profile

 4. Valentina Adobo Style Sauce

-• Occasion: Queso fundido, tacos, or tortilla chips.
+• Use Cases: Queso fundido, tacos, or tortilla chips

 5. Goya Adobo Seasoning vs. Goya Adobo Sauce

-• Features: Adobo seasoning is a dry spice mix, while the sauce is a wet version.
+• Key Difference: Adobo seasoning is dry spice mix, while the sauce is wet version

-• Occasion: Roasts, rice dishes, stews, and marinades.
+• Use Cases: Roasts, rice dishes, stews, and marinades

 Frequently Asked Questions

-Absolutely!
-All you need are dried chilies, garlic, vinegar, and spices.
-Blend them together, simmer, and voilà — you’ve got homemade adobo magic!
+Yes!
+You only need dried chilies, garlic, vinegar, and spices.
+Blend them together, simmer, and you've got homemade adobo sauce.

-In the fridge, it keeps for up to two weeks.
-If you freeze it in ice cube trays, you can enjoy it for up to six months.
+Refrigerated, it keeps for up to two weeks.
+Frozen in ice cube trays, it lasts up to six months.

 Most traditional versions are gluten-free, but always check the label if you have dietary restrictions.